 Journal Articles and Chapters:

-- “Local Consequences for Global Recognition: The “Value” of World Heritage Status for Zanzibar Stone Town,” in Mike Robinson et al. (eds).
+- "Local Consequences for Global Recognition: The “Value” of World Heritage Status for Zanzibar Stone Town,” in Mike Robinson et al. (eds.).
 World Heritage, Tourism and Identity: Inscriptions and Co-Production.
 London: Ashgate, pp. 93-106, 2015

 - “Who Needs China When You Have Dubai?
 The Role of Networks and Engagement of Zanzibaris in Transnational Indian Ocean Trade,” Journal of Urban Anthropology and Studies of Cultural Systems and World Economic Development, 43 (1,2,3): 105-142, 2014.